RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Was the term in the notice a term of the contract?
       - Robertson had regularly used the service.
       - Judge held
-        - Having travelled on many occasions ... he must have been aware that the company’s method of conducting theirbusiness was to release the turnstiles only on payment of a penny
+        - Having travelled on many occasions ... he must have been aware that the company's method of conducting theirbusiness was to release the turnstiles only on payment of a penny
       - Apply regularity and uniformity
   - REGULARITY AND UNIFORMITY
     - Henry Kendall and Sons v William Lillico and Sons td [1969] 2 AC 31
     - [the purchaser] knew that when [the vendor] sold they did so on the terms that they had continuously made known to [the purchaser].
       - when
-      - [the purchaser] placed an order to buy they did so on the basis and with the knowledge that an acceptance of the order by [the vendor] and their agreement to sell would be on the terms and conditions set out on their contract notes to the extent to which they were applicable.’
+      - [the purchaser] placed an order to buy they did so on the basis and with the knowledge that an acceptance of the order by [the vendor] and their agreement to sell would be on the terms and conditions set out on their contract notes to the extent to which they were applicable.'
 90 (Lord Morris of Borth-y-Guest)
   - Regularity
     -  Question of fact whether dealings were sufficiently 'regular'.
     -  Long history of frequent dealings is ideal.